Kelllzzz/Avo-Great-Day/README.md

-# Avo-Great_Day
+# Avo-Great-Day

-Avo-Great_Day is an application that helps users track their activity and nutrition data to calculate and score their progress over a set period of time.
+Avo-Great-Day is an application that helps users track their activity and nutrition data to calculate and score their progress over a set period of time.
 It integrates with APIs to calculate and score progress in terms of calorie consumption or intake in relation to daily recommendations.

 ## Features